JungleDocs | Using repeater in document templates

-To get your repeater section working in Excel there are a couple of configurations you will need to set.
+To get your repeated section working in Excel there are a couple of configurations you will need to set.
+There are also two ways to insert this section.
 Let's get started.

-1. To begin, add a Repeater comment to the top left cell of your repeater region.
+1. Add a comment with a repeater function to the top left cell of your repeater region.

 2. Command available syntaxes are: